mricardo888/ImageConvert/README.md

-# 🖼️ ImageConverter
+# 🖼️ ImageConvert

-ImageConverter is a Python library that allows you to convert images between various formats while preserving metadata (EXIF) and timestamps.
+ImageConvert is a Python library that allows you to convert images between various formats while preserving metadata (EXIF) and timestamps.

 ## 🔧 Features